dmfed/termtools/README.md

 	// Has unexported field.
 }
 ```
-**termtools.PrintSuite** embeds default printer, so you can call any printing method on it directly.
+**termtools.PrintSuite** embeds default Printer, so you can call any printing method on it directly.

 In example below we set up PrintSuite to be available globally in the program then configure two printers (red and green underlined).